mikeschinkel/packer-vars/README.md

 ## The Desired Solution

-Simple provide a command-line switch that will suppress those warnings.
+Simply provide a command-line switch that will suppress those warnings.

 ## Epilogue